Duality of optimization problems with gauge functions: Gauge optimization problems and their duality

 \subsection{Optimality conditions}

 The most well-known optimality conditions in the optimization literature are Karush-Kuhn-Tucker (KKT) conditions.
 These KKT conditions use gradients and/or subgradients of the functions involved in the problem.
-Differently from the conditions, we present now optimality conditions without such gradient information.
+We now present alternative optimality conditions that do not require gradient information.

 We first give sufficient optimality conditions for problems~\eqref{eq:MGO} and \eqref{eq:MGO_dual}.
 Note that we do not assume the Slater constraint qualification and Assumption~\ref{asm:gauge_conv} here.